 Reduced Interest Rates for Stafford Loans

-1st disbursement made on or after Interest rate
+1st disbursement made on or after the Interest rate

-Directly addressing the issue of unmanageable debt, the CCRAA caps the amount a borrower has to pay on student loans with reference to the person's income.
-Effective on July 1, 2009, the maximum monthly loan payment is limited to 15 percent of the borrower's discretionary income.
-Discretionary income is the amount by which the person's adjusted gross income exceeds 150 percent of the federal poverty line applicable to the borrower's family.
+Directly addressing the issue of unmanageable debt, the CCRAA caps the amount a borrower has to pay on student loans concerning the person's income.
+Effective July 1, 2009, the maximum monthly loan payment is limited to 15 percent of the borrower's discretionary income.
+Discretionary income is when the person's adjusted gross income exceeds 150 percent of the federal poverty line applicable to the borrower's family.
 Thus, no payments are required so long as a borrower makes less than 150 percent of the poverty line.
 (For 2007, the poverty line for a family of four was $20,650.)
-When a borrower qualifies for the special cap, any outstanding loan balance remaining after 25 years is cancelled.
+When a borrower qualifies for the special cap, any outstanding loan balance remaining after 25 years is canceled.

-Knowing that they will face a mountain of debt after graduation, some students feel compelled to major in areas that will lead to a high-paying career.
+Knowing they will face a mountain of debt after graduation, some students feel compelled to major in areas leading to a high-paying career.
 The hope is that income-based repayment will encourage students to pursue their real interests, even if careers in the major of their choice don't provide a high income.

 Public Service Employees

-CCRAA addresses numerous other aspects of college assistance that those highlighted in this report.
-For example, provisions of the Act pertain to TEACH grants, deferment for members of the Armed Forces, increasing income protection allowance for working students, authorizing funds certain for Upward Bound projects, new support for Historically Black Colleges and Universities and other minority-serving institutions, a matching challenge grant program with philanthropic organizations, and creating a Competitive Loan Auction Pilot program.
+CCRAA addresses numerous other college assistance aspects highlighted in this report.
+For example, provisions of the Act pertain to TEACH grants, deferment for members of the Armed Forces, increasing income protection allowance for working students, authorizing funds certain for Upward Bound projects, new support for Historically Black Colleges and Universities, and other minority-serving institutions, a matching challenge grant program with philanthropic organizations, and creating a Competitive Loan Auction Pilot program.

 One of the selling points of the Act is that its substantial benefits are provided without any budget increases.
 The increased grants, interest rate decreases, loan forgiveness, and other benefits under the CCRAA are estimated to total almost $20 billion dollars.
 The benefits will be funded primarily by decreasing $18.75 billion in subsidies and other benefits formerly available to private lenders and guarantee agencies.
 The concern underlying the change is that loan companies have used government subsidies to increase their profits without passing along anything to borrowers through reducing interest rates.